torch/torch7/doc/maths.md

 and the rest contains residual information.
 Square root of sum squares of elements of each column of `x` starting at row `n + 1` is the residual for corresponding column.

+Note: Irrespective of the original strides, the returned matrices `resb` and `resa` will be transposed, i.e. with strides `1,m` instead of `m,1`.

 ```lua